Decommunization in Ukraine: Results

 Since 16 December 2015 three communist parties are banned in Ukraine (the Communist Party of Ukraine, Communist Party of Ukraine (renewed) and Communist Party of Workers and Peasants).
 The only party that appealed this ban was the Communist Party of Ukraine; this resulted in the court's decision to ban the Communist Party of Ukraine did not come into force.
 However, the April 2015 decommunization law contains a norm that allows the Ministry of Justice to prohibit the Communist Party from participating in elections.

 Ukraine had 5,500 Lenin monuments in 1991, declining to 1,300 by December 2015.
 More than 700 Lenin monuments were removed and/or destroyed from February 2014 (when 376 came down) to December 2015.
 On 16 January 2017 the Ukrainian Institute of National Remembrance announced that 1,320 Lenin monuments were dismantled during decommunization.

 On 16 January 2017, the Ukrainian Institute of National Remembrance stated that 51,493 streets, squares and "other facilities" had been renamed due to decommunization.
 By June 2016 there were renamed 19 raions, 27 urban districts, 29 cities, 48 urban-type settlements, 119 rural settlements and 711 villages.
 The fourth largest city was renamed from Dnipropetrovsk to Dnipro.
 In the second-largest city of Ukraine, Kharkiv, more than 200 streets, 5 administrative raions, 4 parks and 1 metro station had been renamed by early February 2016.

-In all of 2016 51,493 streets and 987 cities and villages were renamed, 25 raions were renamed and 1,320 Lenin monuments and 1,069 monuments to other communist figures removed.
+In all of 2016, 51,493 streets and 987 cities and villages were renamed, 25 raions were renamed and 1,320 Lenin monuments and 1,069 monuments to other communist figures removed.
 In some villages Lenin statues were remade into "non-communist historical figures" to save money.
-One of the most prominent examples was Lenin monument in Odessa, which was remade into the monument to Darth Vader.
+One of the most prominent examples was Lenin monument in Odesa, which was remade into the monument to Darth Vader.